 CHOOSE YOUR ROLE IN THE WAR

-Evil Machines — MEGABOT's hive-mind.
+Evil Robots — MEGABOT's hive-mind.
 Planet-scale AI constructs stripping worlds for metal and energy.
 Total galactic conquest.

 Mycelari — Fungal intelligence spreading across asteroids and dead biospheres.
 Adaptive.
 Relentless.
 Expanding.